ReDI-School/fullstack_bootcamp/volunteers/qa_session.md

 # Q&A Session

 ## Overview
-- **Intention:** Students get support in second half of the week and can ask questions.
+**💡 Intention:** Students have the chance to ask questions and to move forward with their project.\
-- **Desired Outcome:** Students progressed in the project, solved their issues.
+**⭐ Desired Outcome:** Students progressed in the project, and their issues are solved.\
-- **Agenda:** 1) Students hand in questions on Slack 2) Teacher streams answering them.
+**📝 Agenda:** 1.
+Students hand in questions on Slack before the session.
+2. Live Q&A Session on Zoom where Q&A Guide answers the questions. \
-- **Roles and rules:** Every student needs to put in at least two questions.
-One teacher is responsible for answering.
-- **Timeline:** 60 min session on Thursday.
+**👤 Roles and rules:** Students share their questions, Q&A Guide prepares answers and explains them in the Zoom session.
+The session is OPTIONAL for the students.
+They don't need to attend the live session.
+However, we encourage them to post questions. \
+**📅 Timeline:** Thursday, 19:00 - 20:00 \
+**🖥️ Tools:** Online Session via Zoom.
+You can find the Zoom link in your [Google Calendar](https://calendar.google.com/calendar/u/0/r).

+## How to run the Q&A Session

+**Before the Session:**
+1. In Slack, a Q&A Thread is posted automatically on Wednesday evening (done by ReDI).
+2. Check out the questions in the Q&A thread.
+Think about a potential solution or explanation for them.
+3. Ask students for further clarification if posted questions are unclear.
+4. Ask other teachers for support if you don't know how to solve it.

+**In the Session:**
+1. Join the Zoom Call 5 minutes before the Session starts.
+2. Claim Host (Check out the pinned Guide in Slack on how to do so).
+3. Wait until 19:05 to give everyone a chance to arrive and kick-off.
+4. Answer Questions:
+  - Mention a question posted in Slack.
+Provide an answer or walk the students through the solution.
+You can ask if the student joined to check if the answer clarified their question.
+5. After the session, post your answers in Slack.
+The students also get access to the recording.

-## Questions:
+## FAQ
-- How can students take the most out of the support with the limitation on teacher capacity we have?
-- What if the teacher cannot solve the question?
-- Until when do students need to hand in their questions?
+- _What should I do if there are NO questions asked on Slack?_ Try to encourage the students to post questions on Slack or provide some in the session directly.
+- _What if I finish early?_ You can go deeper into a particular issue or recap on a topic more extensively.
+However, it is fine to finish early.
-- What to do if there are NO questions?
-Or too many?
+- _What shall I do if there are too many questions?_ Let's start with the questions that you think could be the biggest roadblockers.
-- What if the question is a technical one?
-Like setting something on their laptop?
-WE ASK THEM TO SHARE A SCREEN RECORDING.
+- _What if there is a student with a question that is very specific to their machine?_ Let's answer these questions last.
+Alternatively, ask if other teachers can support the student bilaterally on Slack.
+- _How do I handle very easy questions?_ You can provide a resource or short answer to the question and move on.
-- Do we want to ask the students to hand in at least 2 questions?
+- _Until when do students need to hand in their questions?_ Until 12:00 on Thursday.
+- _What if I cannot solve a question?_ This is absolutely normal.
+You can ask the other teachers on Slack to give an answer in the thread.
+- _What if the students have a technical problem?
+How can they share such an issue?_

+## ReDI Questions:
+-
-- Voting system?
+-
-- Tool: Zoom.
-The session is being recorded so that students can check out the answers afterward.

-HAVE an MVP for Teacher Onboarding.
+❤️ Thank you for helping the students where they are stuck. ❤️